poongwin1/Tescoland-Plugin/Fatherland-Plugin/README.md

 Features:

-/map - Provides the link to BlueMap
+/map - Provides the link to BlueMap<br />
 /discord - Provides the link to the Discord server